 They can also help improve your customer’s overall experience by answering their common questions and giving them the information they need when they need it (like after business hours or when you’re busy doing the business of doing business).

-In this article, we’re going to explain why FAQs are important, the categories of questions you should answer in a faqs section, 3 key steps for writing great FAQs, and where to put them when they’re ready.
+In this article, we will explain why FAQs are important, the categories of questions you should answer in a faqs section, 3 key steps for writing great FAQs, and where to put them when they’re ready.

 What types of questions should I write answers for?

 We typically break FAQ content into 2 categories: Service Specific and Business Specific.

 Service Specific FAQs are customer questions related to each specific service for the product you offer.
 For example, a tree removal company may offer a couple of services like Tree Removal, Tree Pruning, and Stump Grinding.
 Each of those service pages should have its own set of FAQS specific to that service.